 No, it is not an annual training.
 Training is required within the first 30 days of your hire at UW-Madison and you may be required to take the training again in three to four years.
 You will be notified by the Office of Compliance or your local human resources representative if and when you are required to renew your training.

 Why do I need to take the training?

 This training supports our institutional commitment to a safe and equitable campus.
 It also satisfies a UW Board of Regents mandate for all UW System employees.
-The mandate requires a refresher training every three years.

 How do I complete the training requirement?

 - Online training: Employees with access to a workplace computer will complete the online training.
 Registration for the online training is hosted by the Office of Human Resources (OHR), Office of Talent Management (OTM).
 Employees will receive an invitation link to register for the training course through OTM.
 Once registered, employees will receive a direct link to the training module or you can access the training under your MyWisc/Course-Services/Canvas link.